portoio/PWiT/content/profiles/catarina-folque.md

 **What part of what you do,
 you love the most?**

-The fast passed environment where never ending creativity and motivation unites individuals in their ambition to make the best product in the market.
+The fast paced environment where never ending creativity and motivation unites individuals in their ambition to make the best product in the market.

 Love how tech is slowly moving into Humanitarian projects.